ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## setregularautofocusparam

-There are focus interval time and focus terminate time for users to set in regular auto focus mode.
+There are focus interval times and focus terminate times for users to set in regular auto focus mode.
 Please use `setregularautofocusparam` to make these settings.
 ```java
     // Set focus interval = 3000 and focus terminate time = 500.
     mCamera.setRegularAutoFocusParam(3000, 500);